A Survey on Deep Hashing Methods: Deep Supervised Hashing

-\emph{Deep Product Quantization\cite{klein2019end}} DPQ uses both the expressive power of PQ and the end-to-end learning ability of deep learning, making it possible to optimize the clustering results of PQ through classification tasks.
-Specifically, it first uses an embedding layer and a small multilayer perception to obtain the deep representation$z\in \mathcal{R}^{MN}$.
-Then the representation is sliced into M sub-vectors with $Z_m \in \mathcal{R}^N$ just like PQ.
-For each sub-vector, a small MLP are used to turn it into a probabilistic vector with $K$ elements $p_m(k), k=1,\dots,K$ by softmax.
-Similar to PQ, The matrix $\mathbf{C}_m\in \mathcal{R}^{K\times D}$ denotes the $K$ centroids.
-And $p_m(k)$ denotes the probability that the $m$-th sub-vector is quantized by the $k$-th row of $\mathbf{C}_m$(i.e. $\mathbf{C}_m(k)$).
-The soft representation of the $m$-th sub-vector is computed as the convex combination of the rows of $\mathbf{C}_m$.
-Considering the probability $p_m(k)$ in one-hot format, given $k^*=argmax_k p_m(k)$, the hard probability is denoted as $e_m(k)=\delta_{kk*}$ in one-hot format and
+\emph{Deep Product Quantization} (DPQ) \cite{klein2019end}.
+DPQ leverages both the powerful capacity of product quantization (PQ) and the end-to-end learning ability of deep learning to optimize the clustering results of product quantization through classification tasks.
+Specifically, for each input $\bm{x}_i $, it first uses an embedding layer and an MLP to obtain the deep representation $\bm{z}_i \in \mathbb{R}^{MF}$.
+Then the representation is sliced into $M$ sub-vectors with $z_{i,m} \in \mathbb{R}^F$ similar to PQ.
+Different from DQN, an MLP is used to turn each sub-vector into a probabilistic vector with $T$ elements $p_m(t), t=1,\dots,T$ by softmax function.
+The matrix $\bm{C}_m\in \mathbb{R}^{T\times D}$ denotes the $T$ centroids. $p_m(k)$ denotes the probability that the $m$-th sub-vector is quantized by the $t$-th row of $\bm{C}_m$.
+The soft representation of the $m$-th sub-vector is calculated by combining the row vectors of $\bm{C}_m$.